samherring99/starsnft/README.md

 - Once all the code and values in the contract file are set, navigate to the second tab down to compile it.
 Remix does have an auto-compile option, but just make sure that it's compiled anyways.
 - After compilation, you are ready for deployment!
     - If you want to deploy to a testnet first, you'll need some test ETH.
 Head over to a Rinkeby or Ropsten faucet to get some ether to experiment with.
-    - If you want to deploy straight to mainnet, you'll need ~0.5 ETH in your wallet to cover gas fees for deployment and minting.
+    - If you want to deploy straight to mainnet, you'll need ~0.5 ETH in your MetaMask wallet to cover gas fees for deployment and minting.
 - Move to the third tab on the page, select your environment as Injected Web3 (make sure you are on the correct network in Metamask!), select your contract file, and press <i> Deploy</i>.
 - After confirming with Metamask, your deployed contract and its methods should appear under the 'Deployment' section.
 - Click the 'safeMint' button in <i> red </i> to mint your first NFT!